rvcgeeks/Rvc-TCP-Station/README.md

 ```
 ./rvc-tcp-client-nude (ip address of server) (port no) (client username)
 ```
+on success it wont echo anything so please dont be afraid... any error message will be displayed if error exists after that you can close the terminal

 INSIDE THE SCRIPT:

 In this script all the stdout of the rvc-tcp-client is sent to /dev/null